Jute Yoga Mats Combine Sustainability with Great Grip

 - 1. To be completely safe, it’s best just to spot clean the Sattva Jute Mat with a little water.
 If you scrub hard on the mat, you may cause the fibers to fray.

-- 2. Use a soft cloth to clean your jute yoga mat, rather than a paper towel or mat wipes such as Jo-Sha Wipes.
+- 2. Use a soft cloth to clean your jute yoga mat, rather than a paper towel.
 The mat’s slightly rough surface can cause paper towels or mat wipes to disintegrate and leave little bits of paper towel stuck to your mat.

 If you have any tips about caring for your Sattva Jute Yoga Mat, please comment below.
 We love learning from our community!